 The agreement also revises investment protection rules, strengthening CETA's safeguards for small and medium-sized businesses and adding new interpretative language for dispute resolution mechanisms.

 To understand today's headlines, we must look at yesterday's decisions.
 CETA itself was a landmark agreement, eliminating 98% of tariffs between Canada and the EU and establishing one of the world's largest free trade zones.
-However, the agreement has faced implementation challenges, with several EU member states yet to ratify it fully.
+However, the agreement has faced implementation challenges, with several member states yet to ratify it fully.